nils-mathieu/piscine-rust/module-01.md

 fn lis(slice: &[i32]) -> Vec<i32>;
 ```

-* The longuest sequence is returned in a list.
+* The longuest sequence is returned as a list.
 * The returned sequence must be *strictly* increasing.
 * When multiple longuest sequences are found, any of those sequences can be selected.